So many times, you hear that being a parent, specifically a mom, is the most thankless job in the world.

 You learn all these things by watching and understanding how to communicate with your baby.
 This becomes easier as they develop language skills and start to talk and ask for what they want or need, but it can be trickier initially.

 As you piece together what it all means, it will also help you see, appreciate, and sometimes fear the world around you in new ways, but it’s all part of the process!

 The world is full of brand-new sensory experiences for your baby, and it is an excellent opportunity to let yourself have fun and explore!

 Take your baby to the zoo and see all the baby animals.

 Walk along the beach so they can smell the salty air.

-Do all the things you want to do but may feel like you’re too old to do alone.
+Do everything you want but may feel too old to do alone.
 You have an excuse now – you have a baby!

-Having a baby gives you a do-over in some ways – you can explore and do all the fun activities that you wish you did as a kid.
+Having a baby gives you a do-over in some ways – you can explore and do all the fun activities you wish you had as a kid.